algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Algorithm Description

-For this project, we have chosen to implement a bidirectional Dijkstra's algorithm as our primary method for calculating the shortest path between landmarks.
+For this project, we have chosen to implement a bidirectional Dijkstra algorithm as our primary method for calculating the shortest path between landmarks.
 This variant of Dijkstra's algorithm is a well-established approach used for finding the shortest paths from a source node to a target node in a weighted graph.
 It operates by simultaneously exploring the graph from both the source and the target nodes, effectively reducing the search space and improving efficiency.

 The bidirectional Dijkstra's algorithm works by maintaining two sets of distances: one from the source node and another from the target node.
 Each search proceeds until the two searches meet, at which point the shortest path can be determined.
 This method is particularly advantageous in large graphs, as it can significantly decrease the time complexity compared to a unidirectional search.